sachinsenal0x64/mysite/content/pages/contact.md

 ## <center>Rules</center>

-1: Don’t get offended if you don’t get a response.
-I get a lot of email.
-I can’t do pen pals.<br>
+1: Don’t get offended if you don’t get a response.<br>

 2: Don’t contact me about gossip or e-soyleb stuff (especially if it’s about me).
 This includes all “journalists.”<br>